-Tax planning, tax avoidance, and tax evasion are terms that fall within the parlance of the Income-tax Act, 1961.
-However, tax evasion is illegal and Chapter XXII of the Income Tax Act, 1961, is clear about penalties.
-The Income Tax Act has introduced several penalties for individuals attempting to evade paying income taxes.
+Tax planning, tax avoidance, and tax evasion are terms that fall within the parlance of the Chapter XXII Income-tax Act of 1961.
+Several penalties for individuals attempting to evade tax were introduced.
 The penalties for such acts are severe, ranging from 100% to 300% of the tax for undisclosed income.
-Hence financial experts recommend considering income tax compliance seriously.
+Hence it is recommended to file your taxes on time.

 To provide an in-depth insight into tax evasion, this article has pointed out several instances where non-compliance with income tax rules can lead to a hefty penalty.